NSA-CIA Whistleblower: Obama’s Spymasters ‘Wiretapped’ Trump, Comey Buried The Evidence

 The letter requested further that Comey be questioned under oath to explain why the FBI has buried the evidence of a spy program under Obama.

-But according to Montgomery and his attorney Larry Klayman, the intelligence committee has done nothing to address the issue and it appears there is a deliberately orchestrated conspiracy of silence over the matter.
+However, according to Montgomery and his attorney Larry Klayman, the intelligence committee has done nothing to address the issue and it appears there is a deliberately orchestrated conspiracy of silence over the matter.

 “And, that is where it stands today.
 The big question: will House Intelligence Committee Chairman Nunes do his job and hold FBI Director Comey’s feet to the fire about the Montgomery investigation?”